mattermost/mattermost-handbook/contributors/contributors/community.md

 #### [Deployment Solution Contributors](https://docs.mattermost.com/process/community-overview.html#contents)

-Deployment Solutions Contributors create packaging and automation for making it easier to deploy Mattermost, using tools such as Docker, Kubernetes and other leading virtualization and orchestration solutions.
+Deployment Solutions Contributors create packaging and automation for making it easier to deploy Mattermost, using tools such as Docker, Kubernetes, and other leading virtualization and orchestration solutions.
 See [Deployment Solutions Programs](https://docs.mattermost.com/guides/orchestration.html) for guidance on how to build to common Mattermost standards.

 Community Coordinator: Jason Blais and Amy Blais